 UK students undertaking a year in placement are generally entitled to a reduced Maintenance Loan.
 The level of loan is fixed (i.e. it isn’t means tested) and for September 2021 entry will be paid as per the bandings below:

 - Students living in the parental home - £2,155

 - Students undertaking their placement in London - £4,035

 - Students undertaking their placement elsewhere (including overseas) - £2,874

 The above bandings relate to both paid and unpaid placements.

 Exceptionally, if you are undertaking an unpaid placement with a hospital, local health authority related to childcare or a prison, then you may be entitled to claim the full support of increased loan and maintenance grant.
 Please contact Student Finance if you think your placement may apply to one of the above.

-If you are joining us from Wales, Scotland or Northern Ireland, please see the relevant funding bodies for details of Maintenance support.
+If you are joining us from Wales, Scotland, Northern Ireland, Channel Islands or the Isle of Man, please see the relevant funding bodies for details of Maintenance support.

 Students from the Channel Islands and Isle of Man